Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - Just in case, talk about how to resume printing in the documentation.
 - Speed and efficiency don't matter that much.
 - Just print data instead of IAM
+- The index page is somewhat outdated.
+Remember to update it.